zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 ![](./media/image47.png)

-12. Reopen the “Product Business Object” and click “+ Add Row” to add a row of data
+12. Reopen the “Product" Business Object (from the Business Objects list); click on the "Data" tab and then click “+ Add Row” to add a row of data

 ![](./media/image48.png)